inductiva/inductiva/docs/api_reference/user_quotas.md

 ***What happens if a user tries accessing capabilities or resources that are not within their tier’s limits?***

 > The task is not executed and an error message is printed to the CLI.
-> If it was caused by quota overpassing, the message explicitly informs which quota would be over the limit if the task would run, so that the user is able to act upon this information and reattempt to run the task.
+> If it was caused by quota overpassing, the message explicitly informs which quota would be over the limit if the task would run, so that the user is able to act upon this information and reattempt to run the task after changing the parameters.

 ## How to monitor your account details

-Inductiva's CLI provides an easy way to monitor your account details, and get information about your tier, credits and current quotas.
+Inductiva's CLI provides an easy way to monitor your account details and get information about your tier, credits and current quotas.
 Simply use the command `inductiva user info`:

 ```bash